AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-6.md

 template: main.html
 ---

-![AmoebeLabs Swiss Army Knife Custom Card Example 6]:
+![AmoebeLabs Swiss Army Knife Custom Card Example 6 - Weather on SVG background]:

 ##:sak-sak-logo: Visualization
 Let's do something different and use the weather for a nice view :smile: